KeatonArmstrong02/public-notes/content/2 - Tags/Learning.md

 [[Flimsy understanding]]

-Learning is your job, you need to decide for yourself and think for yourself:
+Learning is your job, decide for yourself and think for yourself:
 [[Do your own thinking]]
 [[The problem of learning lessons distilled from others]]